 The first way is to combine atoms to make a new atom.
 This is called fusion.
 The energy from the sun comes from fusion.
 Inside the sun, small hydrogen atoms combine to make larger helium atoms.
 Helium atoms don't need as much energy to hold them together.
-The extra energy is released as light and heat.
+The extra energy is released as solar energy.